Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores: Coarse-Graining Profiles Through Effective Medium Theory and Equivalent Circuits

 In \cref{fig:density_plot}(a), we compare the number density profiles of both SPC/E water and TIP4P/$\epsilon$ near a graphene sheet.
 Interestingly, they appear to be very similar, except for a slight change in the second layer density peak, where the density of TIP4P/$\epsilon$ is marginally larger than that of SPC/E. The dielectric profiles of both water models for $L = \SI{34}{\angstrom}$, are shown in \cref{fig:density_plot}(b,c).
-The profiles $\varepsilon_\parallel(z)$ in \cref{fig:density_plot}(b) follow the similarity between both water models, with increase in the second peak for TIP4P/$\epsilon$ being proportional to the increased density.
-Also $\varepsilon_\perp^{-1}(z)$ in \cref{fig:density_plot}(c) shows consistent positions of the zero crossings and extrema and slightly enhanced peak magnitude for TIP4P/$\epsilon$.
+The profiles $\varepsilon_\parallel(z)$ in \cref{fig:density_plot}(b) follow the similarity between both water models, with increase in the second peak for TIP4P/$\epsilon$ being proportional to the increased density. \hlork{ As shown in the inset of \cref{fig:density_plot}(b), the profiles converge to constant values that are close to the bulk values of the respective water models, as expected. } Also $\varepsilon_\perp^{-1}(z)$ in \cref{fig:density_plot}(c) shows consistent positions of the zero crossings and extrema and slightly enhanced peak magnitude for TIP4P/$\epsilon$\hlork{, while being consistent with their respective bulk dielectric behavior away from the interface, which is, however, hard to resolve within the simulations}.
 It is thus tempting to compare both water models with regard to the dielectric shifts and effective dielectric behavior in \cref{fig:epsilon_eff_summary} (also see the asymptotic shifts in \cref{tab:shifts_materials}).
 The TIP4P/$\epsilon$ water model shows remarkably similar behavior when compared to the results of SPC/E and thus motivates defining a dielectric shift independent of the water model as done above.
 We re-iterate the importance for taking the precise bulk behavior into account, reflected by the convergence of the models to their respective bulk values in \cref{fig:epsilon_eff_summary}(c,d).

 Crucially, in a confined system the number of water molecules needs to be chosen with care.
 Since water is practically incompressible at ambient conditions, small changes in the number of confined molecules alter the system's pressure---and, thus, it's thermodynamic state---drastically.
 All results for the SPC/E water model discussed so far were obtained by mimicking the contact with a (fictitious) external bulk reservoir, i.e.\ controlling the chemical potential of water \cite{loche20a}.
 The latter can be achieved using techniques from grand-canonical simulations, such as e.g.\ the use of thermodynamic integration \cite{schlaich16a, loche20a} or hybrid GCMC/MD schemes \cite{renou15a}.
 Another common approach is to control the pressure on the confining walls, either by varying the particle number or the graphene distance to achieve a prescribed pressure \cite{ruiz-barragan20b}.
 Note, that a constant perpendicular pressure corresponds to an experimental setup where pores are flexible, such as membranes that are allowed to swell~\cite{kanduc14a, schlaich15a}.
 In typical measurements of water confined between graphene, the pore loading will rather follow from equilibrium of the chemical potential.
 Importantly, both approaches correspond to different thermodynamic ensembles and might lead to different amounts of water confined in the pores.
 Other studies of confined water's dielectric behavior also employ less physically motivated approaches, such as varying pore size or particle count until the expected bulk density is observed far from the interface~\cite{parez14a}.